BMW i window into the near future

 Vampire Diaries Augmented Reality

 An outdoor advertising campaign by Inwindow Outdoor for CW’s Vampire Diaries appears in Los Angeles and New York.
 It uses augmented reality to trigger the on-screen display.
+Here, augmented reality functions as the activation cue that starts the display at the right moment.

 The idea.
 Outdoor that reacts